How to Unclog a Bathtub Drain—the drop stopper type

 About 80 percent of the time, you can fix slow-draining or clogged tub drains in five minutes, without chemicals and without a $100 plumber bill.
-In most cases, you'll only need a screwdriver and a stiff wire or a bent coat hanger.
+In most cases, you’ll only need a screwdriver and a stiff wire or a bent coat hanger.
 The problem is usually just a sticky wad of hair that collects on the crossbars, a few inches under the stopper.
-All you need to do is figure out how to remove the stopper (that's almost always easy) and fish out the gunk.
-Bend a little hook on the end of the stiff wire with a needle-nose pliers and shove it through the clog—you'll nearly always extract the entire ugly mess.
+All you need to do is figure out how to remove the stopper (that’s almost always easy) and fish out the gunk.
+Bend a little hook on the end of the stiff wire with a needle-nose pliers and shove it through the clog—you’ll nearly always extract the entire ugly mess.
 If hair is wrapped around the crossbars, slice through it with a utility knife and then grab it with the wire.
+Read on to learn how to unclog a shower drain.

 Follow our series of photos to determine which type of stopper you have and how to remove it.